Updated: Jun 8

 There are other astronomers, like Lalande, Laplace, and Lagrange, who took part in this book, but… we like Charles the best.

 There are a total of 674 pages in this book.
-The other astronomy topics were mostly about solar eclipses, star eclipses, and moon researches.
+The other astronomy topics were mostly solar eclipses, star eclipses, and moon research.

 A similar view to what Charles Messier saw during the 1797 solar eclipse

 Written on 11 Messidor An 5 (June 29th, 1797)

 Bad weather prevailed all the month of June, we have had the rains and the winds: the eve of the eclipse, the same, rain at different times during the morning; In the afternoon, thunderstorms, thunder, lightning, great rain, and wind.